splieseis/simon-os-portfolio/README.md

 ## ⚙️ Customization

-You can make this OS your own by editing the files in `src/config`.
+You can make this portfolio your own by editing the files in `src/config`.

 ### 1. Update Personal Info